DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 If instead of a token you have a Stripe `customerId`, you can make a similar call by replacing the `source` parameter with `customer={customerId}`.

-The successful response to this call will look like the following:
+A successful response to this call will look like the following:

 ```Json
 {